-$\rightarrow$ Read material safety data sheets (MSDS) for the materials in your plant, and be aware of chemical reaction hazards for your materials.
-But do not rely only on the MSDS - ask chemists and engineers in your plant about reactivity hazards and consult your plant's process safety information files for more reactivity data.
+• Read safety data sheets (SDS) for the materials in your plant, and be aware of chemical reaction hazards for these materials.
+But do not rely only on the SDS - consult your plant's process safety information files for more data on reactivity hazards.

-$\rightarrow$ Properly store all materials, and keep reactive materials separated from incompatible materials.
+• Properly store all materials, and keep reactive materials separated from incompatible materials.

-$\rightarrow$ Avoid handling materials in "temporary" containers used for multiple materials.
+• Avoid handling materials in temporary containers used for multiple materials.
 If this must be done, make sure that you do a thorough safety review of the operation, always follow the procedures specified by the review, and always use all of the required personal protective equipment.

-$\rightarrow$ Clearly label all containers, even those used "temporarily" to store or transport materials.

-$\rightarrow$ Carefully inspect any container to make sure it is clean before putting anything in it.

-Review other Beacons on similar incidents (August 2003, July 2006, March 2011, available at www.sache.org).

-→ Read a technical analysis of this incident: R. A. Ogle and D. Morrison, Process Safety Progress 30 (2), pp. 148-153, June 2011.
+- Clearly label all containers, even those used temporarily to store or transport materials. - Carefully inspect any container to make sure it is clean before putting anything into it. - Review other Beacons on similar incidents (August 2003, July 2006, March 2011, available at www.sache.org). - Read a technical analysis of this incident: Ogle, R. A. and D. Morrison, Process Safety Progress, 30 (2), pp. 148-153 (June 2011).